1. Why and when does my research project need an REB review?

 9. I am taking a graduate course and have to conduct research.
 I am not using Fanshawe students as subjects.
 Do I need to submit my research for review?

-Yes, if your research involves human beings anywhere.
-If you are not using human beings, then likely no. Check with the REB Chair.
+If you are not using human participants, then likely no. Check with the REB Chair.

 10. My students are conducting marketing research in the College cafeteria as part of their course of study.
 Do they have to submit their research for review?